easej-txc-lab-2025/lab/README.md

 1. Once the deployment job has completed, scroll up in the EASeJ Dashboard UI to view the environments.
 You will see that the application is running in staging.
 <img width="836" height="159" alt="image" src="https://github.com/user-attachments/assets/d16376e5-b167-4678-a840-e4fab9bef9ea" />

 2. The summary shows the Release Build that's running, the Deployment job that performed the deployment, the number of instances (and max configured), and the status.
-Click on `View environment ->` to open the envrionment details page
+Click on `View environment ->` to open the environment details page
 <img width="594" height="215" alt="image" src="https://github.com/user-attachments/assets/0bc35ff6-fc18-4e99-82ff-0325118078cd" />

 3. In the environment details page, you can see each intance that's running and the logs from those instances.
 You can perform diagnostics (capture server dumps and trace logs), you can view integrations (these are connectivity to external logs/monitoring, Db2, MQ, etc), and lastly, initiate further actions.
 Click on the `Actions` menu to see the options, then choose `Open application`